tomkarho/Protacon.RxMq/README.md

     1. Create a copy of `developer-settings.example.json` with name `developer-settings.json`
     1. Replace `developer-settings.json` content with correct values
 1. Create testing environment
+    1. Replace "ResourceGroupHere" with the actual name of the RG
-    1. Run `Testing/Prepare-Environment.ps1` (see script for detailed documentation)
+    1. Run `Testing/Prepare-Environment.ps1 -EnvironmentName "ResourceGroupHere"` (see script for detailed documentation)
 1. Create client secrets
+    1. 1.
+Replace "ResourceGroupHere" with the actual name of the RG
-    1. Run `Create-CrientSecrets.ps1`
+    1. Run `Create-ClientSecrets.ps1 -EnvironmentName "ResourceGroupHere"`

 After running these steps, you should have a Service Bus in Azure and `client-secrets.json` -file for testing.
 Environment variables can also be used